sardonicpresence/glucose/manual/reference.rst

 Enum Types
 ----------

-Enumeration type definitions define a set of constrctors that each bind a global 32-bit integer constant to an identifier.
-The constructors are given values unique for their type.
+An enumeration type definition defines a set of distinct constructors that share a user-defined type.

 A type definition must be positioned at the beginning of a line and consist of the keyword ``type``, a type identifier, an equals character, and one or